RE

 Religious education is taught using concepts and content (this is through making sense of beliefs), methods (through understanding the impact) and personal reflection (through making connections.)

 RE is provided for all pupils, and is inclusive and broad minded.
-Parents do have the right to withdraw pupils from RE: if you wish to do this, make an appointment with the Head of School/ RE subject leader.
-The school does not support selective withdrawal from RE’
+Parents do have the right to withdraw pupils from RE: if you wish to do this, please make an appointment with the Headteacher.

 Pupils at St. Peter’s Elwick have access to a rich and varied RE curriculum.
 This is supported by our Faith Journey, which is bespoke to our school.
 This journey ensures all pupils will have wider opportunities within school to carry out our school values, especially service.